zadokdaniel/HackerU-NodeMongoose-myRestAPI/README.md

 - create user object with mongoose model if valid
 - upload user to db
 - return user's data object from db

+# 11: lodash

+- return user information in case all validations were passed